List of Marvel Comics characters: L: Lion

+Lion (Earth-5555)

+The Lion of Earth-5555 as a member of a minor league team called the Wildcats.

+Lion (Crime boss version)

+Lion is the name of a crime boss who was an antagonist to Monkey King.

 Lion in other media

 An original version of the character named Nkati appears in Eyes of Wakanda, voiced by Cress Williams.
+This version was a Wakandan general of the Hatut Zaraze in 1260 BC who left to become a pirate/warlord.
+He planned to form the "Pride of the Lion".
+Nkati fought former Dora Milaje member Noni.
+After being defeated alongside his warriors, Nkati committed suicide by setting his lair to self-destruct.

 Live Wire

 Live Wire (Rance Preston) is a character in Marvel Comics.
 He first appeared in Fantastic Four Annual #5 (November 1967), and was created by Stan Lee and Jack Kirby.
 The character subsequently appears in Marvel Two-in-One #70 (December 1980), and then as a member of the Circus of Crime in Ghost Rider (vol. 2) #72–73 (September–October 1982).

 Rance Preston was born in Houston, Texas.
 His weapon is an electrified lariat of which he is a master.
 He also has various skills that he learned working on a ranch as a cowboy, such as horseback riding.
-He was once an agent of the Psycho-Man.
-Live Wire later teamed up with Shellshock, another former agent of the Psycho-Man.

 Live Wire frees the Circus of Crime from a prison wagon on its way to the penitentiary, and he then joins the group.
-The group captures Power Man, but with the help of Black Goliath, Power Man defeats the Circus.
-Live Wire also fights the original Ghost Rider as part of the Circus of Crime.

 While battling John Steele, Live Wire was apparently accidentally eaten by Princess Python's pet snake.

 Live Wire has an electrified cable that he uses as a lariat.
 Anyone ensnared by it suffers damage from the electricity.
 He wears insulated gloves and clothing that protects him from electricity.

 Living Diamond

-The Living Diamond first appeared in X-Men #39 (December 1967), and was created by Roy Thomas and Werner Roth.
-The Living Diamond was a criminal whose latent mutations were activated by exposure to atomic radiation, which gave him flexible living diamond-like hands and telepathic and teleportational powers.
-After further exposure to radiation, his entire body took on the same diamond-like properties which increased his strength yet slowed him down.
+Living Diamond is a character appearing in American comic books published by Marvel Comics. first appeared in X-Men #39 (December 1967), and was created by Roy Thomas and Werner Roth.

+Jack Winters was a criminal whose latent mutations were activated by exposure to atomic radiation, which gave him flexible living diamond-like hands, telepathy, and teleportation.
+After further exposure to radiation, his entire body took on the same diamond-like properties.
+Living Diamond tries to convince Cyclops to convince Scott to join him in a life of crime, but Professor X intervened.
+Professor X used an ultrasonic vibration inducer to subdue the Living Diamond.
+When Living Diamond resisted, he exploded and was killed.